Physically constrained quantum clock-driven dynamics: Introduction

-thus if such operators were to exist, they would need to be unitarily equivalent to $\hat{x}$ and $\hat{p}$, implying that their spectra are continuous and unbounded from below.
-This situation would result in unstable and nonphysical descriptions of interacting quantum theories.
+thus if such operators were to exist, they would need to be unitarily equivalent to $\hat{x}$ and $\hat{p}$, implying that their spectra are continuous and unbounded from below, implying the lack of a ground state, and equilibrium.
+As a result, the system would require infinite energy, being unsuitable for describing physically realizable systems.
 In essence, the commutation relation involving $\hat{T}$ and the Hamiltonian operator, as outlined in \eq\eqref{eq:pauli_argument}, lacks \textit{exact} physical solutions within the framework of standard non-relativistic quantum mechanics.
 This issue has deep historical roots within the genesis of quantum theory \cite{HILGEVOORD200529}.
 Over the years, various strategies have emerged to confront this challenge, each presenting distinctive viewpoints.
 These strategies include the proposition of non-self-adjoint time operators \cite{olkhovsky1974time}, as well as explorations within the framework of relativistic quantum field theory \cite{bauer2014dynamical}.
 Remarkably, an alternative perspective has advocated for the retention of unbounded operators \cite{Leon_2017}.
-Other attempts in the literature, as documented in \cite{Woods_2018,PhysRevX.13.011016}, often rely on reasonable finite-dimensional approximations of $\hat{T}$.
-In this study, we extend the ideal model presented in \cite{Malabarba_2015} to encompass a realistic quantum framework, addressing complexities previously unaccounted for.
-Specifically, our approach involves utilizing a quantum field as our clock-system and tracking time by monitoring the motion of a coherent pulse as it propagates along a linear trajectory.
-Under the same fundamental assumptions as in \cite{Malabarba_2015} regarding the coupling Hamiltonian between the system and the engine, we demonstrate that this coupling directly influences the dispersion law of the wave-packet, resulting in a significant deterioration of the clock's performance.
-This result paves the way to address the challenge of approximating the solution of \eq\eqref{eq:pauli_argument} by means of infinite-dimensional operators that form an integral part of the model.
+Other approaches in the literature, as discussed in \cite{Woods_2018,PhysRevX.13.011016}, often rely on well-motivated finite-dimensional approximations of the time operator $\hat{T}$.

+In this work, we replace the particle used as a clock in \cite{Malabarba_2015} with a fully quantum object—an excitation of a quantum field propagating along a straight trajectory—and track time by monitoring its mean position.
+Keeping the structure of the coupling Hamiltonian between the system and the engine unchanged, we demonstrate that this interaction directly affects the wave packet's dispersion law, leading to a significant deterioration in the clock's performance.
+This result provides a framework for approximating the solution of \eq\eqref{eq:pauli_argument} using infinite-dimensional operators, which play a fundamental role in the model.
+More importantly, we establish a fundamental lower bound on clock degradation, showing that as long as the clock remains coupled to an engine, a certain level of deterioration is unavoidable.